Vertispan/HtmlUnit/js/README.txt

 - Function.arguments should always exist (can be detected by arguments.callee.arguments): fixed in Global.allocateArguments() and FunctionNode.needsArguments()
 - Function.caller:
-  fixed in CodeGenerator.scopeCall() to add CALLEE, and in Global.allocateArguments()
+  fixed in CodeGenerator.scopeCall() to set CALLEE, and in ScriptFunction.findCallMethod()
 - Handle return statements outside function: fixed in Parser.returnStatement()
 - When setting property of another Global, don't use the current one